-Heidi and Dawn picked me up from my condo around 11:30am.
+Heidi and Dawn, two of my coworkers at JCPenney, picked me up from my condo around 11:30am.

 Heidi, Dawn and I had a few stops to make on the way to Mitchell Creek Canyon.
-We went over to Dustin's, Heidi's honey boo-boo, to drop off his phone.
+We went over to Dustin's (Heidi's boyfriend) to drop off his phone.
 Then we made the trek over to Jeremy's house.
 The entire way there, and most of the way to MCC, I saw dozens of prairie dogs and kept expressing my delight in how adorable they are, and how there were so many of them.

 I will, one of these days, get a photograph of a prairie dog.
 I am determined.

 Anyway, after taking a bunch of super unfamiliar backroads, Jeremy and I determined that Heidi had kidnapped us all, and was taking us somewhere mysterious and far in the woods.
 We were sort of right, as Mitchell Creek Canyon does contain woodlands, but mostly wrong for obvious reasons.

 Heidi parked the car in a cozy neighborhood and told us we had arrived.
 Whaaat?
 I thought we were going to a canyon, not to someone's house?
 Heidi pointed down the hill, behind the house, towards a path that went into the woods.
 Oh.
 Derp.